trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 ```julia
 trixi2vtk("out/solution_000*", output_directory="out", nvisnodes=10)
 ```
-then open the `.pvd` file in Paraview and watch the solution video.
+then open the `.pvd` file in ParaView and watch the solution video.

 # Exercise 4: Generate a mesh with two objects and run again